Sámi Parliament of Norway

-The parliament opened on 9 October 1989 and its seat is in the village of Kárášjohka (Karasjok) in Kárášjohka Municipality in Troms og Finnmark county.
+The parliament opened on 9 October 1989 and its seat is in the village of Kárášjohka (Karasjok) in Kárášjoga Municipality in Finnmark county.
 It currently has 39 representatives, who are elected every four years by direct vote from 7 constituencies.
 The last election was in 2021.
 Unlike the neighboring Sámi Parliament of Finland, the 7 constituencies cover the entire country.
 The current president is Silje Karine Muotka who represents the Norwegian Sámi Association.

 History

 In 1964, the Norwegian Sámi Council was established to address Sámi matters.
 The members of the body were appointed by state authorities.
 This body was replaced by the Sámi Parliament.

 In 1978, the Norwegian Water Resources and Energy Directorate published a plan that called for the construction of a dam and hydroelectric power plant that would create an artificial lake and inundate the Sámi village of Máze.
 This plan was met by strong opposition from the Sámi, and resulted in the Alta controversy.
 As a result of the controversy, the Norwegian government held meetings in 1980 and 1981 with a Sámi delegation appointed by the Norwegian Sámi Association, the Sámi Reindeer Herders’ Association of Norway and the Norwegian Sámi Council.
 The meetings resulted in the establishment of a committee to discuss Sámi cultural issues, and the Sámi Rights Committee addressing Sámi legal relations.
 The latter proposed a democratically elected body for the Sámi, resulting in the Sámi Act of 1987.
 In addition, the Sámi Rights Committee resulted in the 1988 amendment of the Norwegian Constitution, and the adoption of the Finnmark Act in 2005.

 The Sámi Act (1987:56), stipulating the responsibilities and powers of the Norwegian Sámi Parliament, was passed by the Norwegian Parliament on 12 June 1987 and took effect on 24 February 1989.
 The first session of the Sámi Parliament was convened on 9 October 1989 and was opened by King Olav V.